 While I don’t see virtual races totally replacing IRL races anytime soon, they can add great variety to your racing calendar.

+What about you?
 Have you ever run a virtual race?